 Associate Professor, Department of Chemistry

-Dr. Gross and Dr. Latta have focused their research interests on the development of new dental materials that improve oral health care.
+Dr. Gross in collaboration with Dr. Latta have focused their research interests on the development of new dental materials that improve oral health care.

 Caries initiation at the interface of dental materials and mineralized tooth structure continues to be a significant issue.
 Their research group mainly focuses on encapsulating bioactive therapeutic agents that can be incorporated into dental products that combat recurrent decay.
 Encapsulation of aqueous solutions of salts containing fluoride, calcium and phosphate ions provide a method for delivering remineralizing ions in their bioactive form.
 These microcapsules, when formulated into a dental material, allows for ion release by passive diffusion for an extended period of time in the proximity of the material-enamel interface.